hebamuh68/57357-R-programming-for-Researchers/Codes/Day2/README.md

 ## 3. **MNAR (Missing Not at Random)**

-- **Definition**: Data is missing not at random (MNAR) when the probability of missing data is related to the unobserved data itself.
-In other words, the missingness depends on the values that are missing.
+- **Definition**: Data is MNAR when the missingness is related to the unobserved data itself.
+This is the hardest type of missing data to handle.

-- **Example**: Suppose people with very high or very low incomes are less likely to report their income in a survey.
-In this case, the missingness of the income data is related to the value of the income itself (it is dependent on the unobserved value), which makes it MNAR.
+- **Example**: Suppose the motor score is missing more often for patients with severe symptoms because they are less likely to complete the survey.
+Here, the missingness depends on the severity of the motor score itself, which is unobserved.

 - **Implication**: MNAR is the most difficult type of missingness to handle because you need to account for the missing values based on what they might have been.
 Traditional imputation techniques do not work well here.
 Specialized modeling techniques, such as selection models or pattern-mixture models, are often used to handle MNAR data.